ckeditor/ckeditor5/packages/ckeditor5-source-editing/docs/features/source-editing.md

 # Source editing

 The {@link module:source-editing/sourceediting~SourceEditing} feature provides the ability for viewing and editing the source of the document.
-The source editing plugin is a low-level document editing interface, while all the buttons and dropdowns located in a editor's toolbar are the high-level ones.
+The source editing plugin is a low-level document editing interface, while all the buttons and dropdowns located in a editor's toolbar are high-level ones.

 The changes made to the document source will be applied to the editor's {@link framework/guides/architecture/editing-engine data model} only, if the editor understands (via loaded plugins) the given syntax.
-You will lose all changes that editor features can't understand.
-For example, if editor does not have a {@link features/horizontal-line horizontal line} plugin loaded, the `<hr>` tag added in the document source will be removed upon exit from the source editing mode.
+You will lose all changes that the editor features cannot understand.
+For example, if the editor does not have a {@link features/horizontal-line horizontal line} plugin loaded, the `<hr>` tag added in the document source will be removed upon exit from the source editing mode.

 <info-box>
 	Currently, the source editing mode is supported only for the {@link examples/builds/classic-editor classic editor}.